 Meet Keith by watching this brief video.

 I currently work for the US Government.
 My career has taken me around the world to establish and maintain communications systems.
 I have served in volunteer and other organizations to work for the good of all stakeholders.
 These experiences have involved organizations such as federal and state governments, Big Brothers/Big Sisters, churches, Civil Air Patrol, Scouts, Cyber Patriot, and others.
 I have served as a big brother, engineer, missionary, science fair judge, Future City mentor, coach, and firefighter/EMT.
-I hold a B.S.E.C.E and a M.B.A.
-I maintain professional engineer status as granted by the Arizona State Board of Technical Registration, and serve as an adjunct engineering professor at Cochise College.
+I hold a BSECE and an MBA.
+I obtained professional engineer status as granted by the Arizona State Board of Technical Registration and have served as an adjunct engineering professor.

 IEEE Accomplishments and Activities